soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ## Queries and filters

-You can use several filtering and querying capabilities with Explorer that enable you to drill into details, such as top targeted users, top malware families, detection technology and more.
+New to Explorer are several new filters and query capabilities that enable you to drill into details, such as top targeted users, top malware families, detection technology and more.
 Each kind of report offers a variety of ways to view and explore data.

 > [!IMPORTANT]
-> Do not use wildcard characters, such as an asterisk (*) or a question mark (?), with Explorer.
+> Do not use wildcard characters, such as an asterisk (*) or a question mark (?), in the query bar for Explorer.
 When you search on the Subject field for email messages, Explorer will perform partial matching and yield results similar to a wildcard search.

 ## How do I get Explorer?